Frustrated when your child refuses to eat what you made for dinner? Learn how to avoid power struggles and get your kids to finally eat.

 What to do if your child still refuses to eat

 As we all know, there isn’t a magic wand we wave that morphs kids into willing eaters overnight.
-Instead, the tips above are ongoing habits we do over time that eventually sets the stage for eating a variety of food.
+Instead, the tips above are healthy eating habits we do over time that eventually sets the stage for eating a variety of food.

-In the meantime, what do you do when you’re in that standstill and your child doesn’t want to eat the meal in front of her?
+In the meantime, what do you do when you’re at that standstill and your child doesn’t want to eat the meal in front of her?
 Take a look at these tips:

 - Don’t make a different meal.
 If your child refuses to eat the spaghetti that everyone else is eating, then that’s her choice.
 Making a separate meal just for her only confirms her theories that she shouldn’t eat what everyone else is eating, and sets the stage for more of the same.

 - Save your child’s dinner and re-offer it if she’s hungry.
-If she decides not to eat dinner, don’t toss her food just yet.
+If she decides not to eat dinner, don’t toss her food yet.
 Instead, save it in case she decides she’s hungry between now and bedtime.
-In fact, let her know: “I’ll leave your bowl right here.
+Let her know: “I’ll leave your bowl right here.
 That way, if you get hungry later on, you can still eat it.”
 This avoids you having to make her a different meal or offer a snack because she’s hungry.

 Power struggles often happen over the dinner table, especially when your child refuses to eat.
 Still, it’s not hopeless—you truly can help your picky eater take to more food.

 Start by alternating a food she likes with a new one you’d like to introduce.
-If she’s adamant about not eating it, have her at least take five bites before she eats the fruit or treat at the end of the meal.
+If she’s adamant about not eating it, have her at least take five bites before she eats the fruit or dessert at the end of mealtime.
 Offer similar meals to the ones she loves, so she has less to resist if it’s close enough.